theosanderson/flowalign/README.md

 # FlowAlign

 FlowAlign is a package to simplify realignment to a reference for viral sequences, using only Python packages.
+(Under the hood it is using minimap2.)

 ## Installation